camilla000/CV/README.md

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed (again use STAR for this)

+- Bilingual.
+I'm a native Portuguese (BR) speaker.
-- I achieved A during my work at B (job, or otherwise)
+- I can work independently and under pressure.
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

 ## Education

 #### Makers Academy (May 2021 - August 2021)
-- Use short descriptions of what you did and a skill you used.
-(Similar to format from the 'Work Experience' section above)
+Highly selective 12 week intensive coding bootcamp with only 10% acceptance rate.

+- Focus on Test Driven Development, with an emphasis on pair programming.
-- e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
+- Using paring in order to problem solve efficiently, requiring teamwork and communication.
-- you might also mention aspects some other skills/knowledge listed below:
-- OOP, TDD, MVC, DDD
-- Agile/XP
-- Ruby, Rails, JavaScript
-- RSpec, Jasmine
+- Ruby

 #### Universidade Paulista - UNIP (2009 - 2013)

 - BA Degree in Social Communication & Advertising
-- Grade
-- Other cool stuff

 #### Any other qualifications